buckie/port-reb/python/README.md

 Prices must be GT 0.

-Qty must be GTE 0.
+Qty must be an integer GTE 0.

 Symbol must be non-null and unique.